untoldengine/UntoldEngine/docs/API/UsingXRLighting.md

 setRendering(.environment(.realWorldLightingContribution(0.75)))
 ```

 This only changes the contribution factor.
-Use `xr.setXRLightingMode(_:)` to enable or disable the Vision Pro provider.
+Use `setRendering(.environment(.lightingMode(...)))` to enable or disable the Vision Pro provider through the runtime lighting mode.

-Unlike `setXRLightingMode(_:)`, the contribution factor can be changed at runtime.
-It does not start, stop, or restart ARKit providers.
+Unlike the lighting mode, the contribution factor can be changed at runtime without starting, stopping, or restarting ARKit providers.

 ## Diagnostics